LuisaE/opportunities/README.md

 **Double check the deadlines!**
 Most of the opportunities are for sophomores, quite a lot for freshman, and a few for juniors.

-To Contribute:

-1. Fork this repository
-2. Edit README.md and add your posting
-3. Submit a Pull Request

 Want more opportunities and deadlines?
-Check https://employers.ocs.fas.harvard.edu/calendar or https://apps.carleton.edu/career/about/events/
+Check [Harvard's Career Center Calendar](https://employers.ocs.fas.harvard.edu/calendar) or [Carleton's Career Center Calendar](https://apps.carleton.edu/career/about/events/)

 ## CS underclassmen/diversity internships

 Not a freshman or sohpomore?
-Check this out [Summer 2021 CS Internships](https://github.com/Pitt-CSC/Summer2021-Internships)
+Check this: [Summer 2021 CS Internships](https://github.com/Pitt-CSC/Summer2021-Internships)

 | Name | Description | Approximate Deadline |
 | --- | --- | --- |